Song Beneath the Song: Conception

 Since Grey's Anatomy began, series creator Shonda Rhimes had planned to produce a musical episode.
 She first discussed the idea during filming of the pilot episode, when the program was as yet untitled.
 Rhimes felt that seasons 6 and 7 were the right time for the crew to "try anything and everything [they had] always wanted to do," and explained that she "finally [had] the right idea and the right talent to make [a musical episode] happen."
-Filming began 7-and-a-half years after Rhimes initially raised the idea.
+Filming began 7 1/2 years after Rhimes initially raised the idea.
 The episode was shot in approximately 2 weeks.
 Though cast member Dempsey jokingly referred to the episode as Glee M.D., Rhimes intended for it to differ from other musical television episodes.
 She called it the opposite of "Once More, with Feeling," the "all-out, show-stopping," musical episode of Buffy the Vampire Slayer, as she aimed to "do something that was musical without being a musical."

 Rhimes said she had difficulty getting the network's permission.
 She added: "I begged the studio people.
 I begged the network people.
 I took these people to dinner and begged.
 I jumped out at these people in bathrooms and begged.
 And they all smiled politely but what they were clearly really thinking was, 'This woman is an idiot.'"

 Rhimes also told about delays in producing this episode:

 Explaining what the heck took us so long is too complicated to go into here.
 There are a lot of reasons – I was busy telling other awesome stories at Seattle Grace, [...]
 I was raising my tiny human, my musical talent involves oboe-playing and nothing else, the network thought it was the dumbest idea they’d ever heard of and refused to do it.

 The script was written by Rhimes in November 2010.
 She centered the episode around Ramirez's character, Callie, and stated that the storyline would have developed regardless of whether it involved musical performances.
 Sara Ramirez used the opportunity to launch their career as a singer-songwriter; an alternate version of "The Story" is included on their debut EP, released four days prior to the episode's premiere.

 In this episode, Mark and Arizona improve their relationship.
 Capshaw said, "The traumatic circumstance leads to them having a greater understanding of each other and then appreciation, and then need for each other and desire to be in each other’s lives.
 They come to care, I think, for one another."